opertifelipe/covid19/README.md

 ### App
 The app folder contains the programs to train and test the model given a list of parameteres.
 The parameters are located in the yaml file (exp: params_1.yml).
+To run the model given the parameters params_1.yml you should run:

+    python main.py params_1.yml
+Furthermore, it available a web app developed with streamlit (https://www.streamlit.io/).
+The web app shows a simple visualization of my results.
+To shows the web app you should run:

+    streamlit run run.py